Cheracpp/ChatnoJutsu/README.md

-# ChatNoJutsu
+# Link

-ChatNoJutsu is a personal learning project for exploring Spring Boot, WebSocket communication, and full-stack web development.
+Link is a personal learning project for exploring Spring Boot, WebSocket communication, and full-stack web development.

 ## Features